techidaily/site-win11-tips/source/_posts/resolving-virtualboxs-0x80004005-failure-message.md

  Another way to fix the issue is by renaming the VM XML file.
 This file includes important settings and configurations related to your virtual machine, which might cause the error.
 To rename it, follow these steps:

-1. Open File Explorer (see[how to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) ) and navigate to the following directory:
+1. Open File Explorer (see [how to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) ) and navigate to the following directory:
 `C:\Users\username\VirtualBox VMs\`
 2. Now locate your virtual machine folder with a suffix of**.xml-prev** .
 3. Right-click on it, select**Rename** , and remove the**\-prev** suffix.